By Matt Check, a certified sommelier and winemaker at Cellar Beast Winehouse, with over 10 years of experience in crafting premium wines.

 Frequently Asked Questions (FAQ)

-1. What is the big difference between Cabernet Sauvignon and Merlot?
+1. What is the biggest difference between Cabernet Sauvignon and Merlot?

-Answer: Notice the basic differences: flavor profile, tannin structure, and aging potential.
-Cabernet Sauvignon is bold, tannic, complex, and worthy of aging; Merlot is softer, fruit-forward, and more approachable when young.
+Answer: Cabernet Sauvignon is bold, tannic, and ideal for aging, while Merlot is softer, fruit-forward, and more approachable when young.

-3. Should I decant Cabernet Sauvignon or Merlot before drinking?
+3. Should I decant Cabernet Sauvignon or Merlot?

 Answer:

-5. What are Bordeaux blends, and how do they relate to Cabernet Sauvignon and Merlot?
+5. What are Bordeaux blends, and how do they relate to these wines?

 - Left Bank Bordeaux wines are usually Cabernet-dominant and have bold flavors and aging potential.